JunyiZhou-Conny/PediatricSavior/README.md

 10. **Address Port Permission Denied Issue:**

-    - If encountering permission denied on a port (like 80), it may be occupied.
+    - If encountering a permission denied error on a port (like 80), it may be occupied.
 Try another port or use sudo for privileged ports on Unix systems.
     - If you are working on port 4999, then things should be working fine.

 #### Deploying with Elastic Beanstalk

 1. **Upload and Deploy:**
-   - Zip all the files needed for the backend and upload to AWS Elastic Beanstalk.
+   - Zip all the files needed for the backend and upload them to AWS Elastic Beanstalk.
      - Dockerfile
      - requirements.txt
      - application.py